 Ages or specific groups of clients: Children and adolescents

 Group, family, couple or individuals: Individuals and families

 Specializations: Working with clients who have disabilities (physical, mental, or learning) and/or have family members with disabilities.
 Clients who are experiencing anxiety, stress, low self-esteem, depression, social difficulties, and behavioural challenges.
 Motivational challenges as well as challenges pertaining to healthy relationships.

 Treatment to alleviate what problems: Anxiety, depression, stress, interpersonal relationship challenges, attentional issues, and challenges pertaining to behaviour and executive functioning.
 As well as the problems that one encounters when living with a disability.

-Hayley received a Bachelor of Arts in Counselling and Theology from William Jessup University, Rocklin, California and is completing a Master of Arts in Educational Psychology and Leadership Studies (with a specialization in Special Education) from the University of Victoria.
+Hayley received a Bachelor of Arts in Counselling and Theology from William Jessup University, Rocklin, California and completed a Master of Arts in Educational Psychology and Leadership Studies (with a specialization in Special Education) from the University of Victoria.

-Hayley has 15 years of experience working with children and teens in schools and homes as a behavioural interventionist and a learning support teacher.
+Hayley has worked with children and teens since 2003 in various capacities including in schools and homes as a behavioural interventionist and a learning support teacher.
 She has worked with a range of students who have mental, physical or learning disabilities such as: Down Syndrome, Autism Spectrum Disorder (ASD), ADHD, Dyslexia, Cerebral Palsy.